 * SALT: I like to use salted butter - I feel like the salt balances out the sweetness very nicely.
 If you'd like to cut down on salt, use unsalted butter or omit the salt in the recipe, altogether.

-* FLAVOURING: My favourite flavouring to use is vanilla bean paste, a freshly scraped vanilla bean, vanilla extract, lemon emulsion, orange emulsion, almond extract, or a combination of a few of these.
+* FLAVOURING: My favourite flavouring to use is vanilla bean paste, a freshly scraped vanilla bean, vanilla extract, lemon emulsion, orange emulsion, almond extract, or a combination of these.
 Fresh grated orange zest is really nice, too!
 Experiment with different extracts, emulsions, and other flavouring combinations.

-* THICKNESS: Dough rails are very helpful for getting a consistent thickness.
+* THICKNESS: Silicon dough rails are very helpful for getting a consistent thickness.
 I use Rose Levy Beranbaum's "Fast Tracks" dough rails, as all three sizes stacked on top of eachother are just under 1/4" thick.
 You can also buy rolling pins with thickness ridges built into the sides.
+Some people prefer a 1/4" cookie, some prefer 1/2", and some prefer a little thinner than 1/4" - it's up to you!

 * WORKING THE DOUGH: Do not overwork the dough.
-Knead the dough until everything is incorporated - that's it.
-Over-kneading can cause a tough cookie.
+Mix the dough until everything is incorporated - than an additional 30 to 60 seconds to make sure you get rid of any butter pieces.
+Over-mixing can cause a tough cookie.
 Dough will definitely be sticky before chilling - it can be chilled over night or frozen if you need it for future use.
 Just remove from the fridge/freezer and let sit at room temperature until it is easy to roll but still cool to the touch (usually 1-2 hours).
 Trying to roll warm dough is not fun, trust me.
 It sticks to your cutters, your work surface, your hands, the rolling pin, etc. If it gets too warm, just re-chill for a little bit.
 If the dough sticks to your cookie cutter, dip your cookie cutter into a bit of flour - this is especially important for 3D cookie cutters.
 When rolling out, try to roll into a shape that suits the size of your cookie cutters so that you can get the most shapes cut out in the first roll.
-The more the dough is rolled out, the tougher your cookie can be after baking.
-The least you handle the dough, the better.
+The less you handle the dough, the better.

 * KNOWING YOUR OVEN: Most ovens often run hotter or colder than you actually set them to.
 When I set my oven to 350*F, guess what the temperature really is?
 About 400*F. And do you know how you figure that out?
 The hard way - by over baking your cookies.
 OR you can figure it out the easy way - by purchasing an oven thermometer.
 Oven thermometers are a very cheap kitchen investment and can be the difference between a decent and fantastic cookie.

 Get yourself an oven thermometer, put it into the centre of the oven, turn the temperature up to 350*F, and let it pre-heat.
 Once it's pre-heated, take note of what your thermometer says.
+Most newer ovens can be calibrated - you'll have to read the manual.
+But if your oven is older, you may have to manually adjust.
 If it says more than 350*F, turn the oven temperature down.
 If it says less than 350*F, turn the oven temperature up.
 Give it about five minutes, and re-check.
 Further re-adjust if needed.
 Once the thermometer reads 350*F, then take note of what temperature your oven is set to.
 You can write it down somewhere, or you can do what I did - draw a little notch on the dial with a Sharpie to show you where 350*F really is.
 It sounds super trivial, but it's a huge deal.

 * SOFT COOKIES: Sugar cookies can go from a delightfully pleasant soft and moist state to a dry and hard unpleasant state just within a matter of minutes in your oven.
-Pay attention to your baking time and check on your cookies, and turn the trays half way through the cooking time if needed for even baking.
+Pay attention to your baking time and check on your cookies, and turn the trays half way through the cooking time if needed for even baking if your oven has hot spots.
 Once the tops look set and no longer shiny, they're done!
-When cool, take note of the colour on the bottom of the cookie - it should barely be golden brown at all.
+When cool, take note of the colour on the bottom of the cookie - it should be a tiny bit golden brown, just at the edges, but still mostly pale - no raw dough spots, though.

 Helpful Hints: Royal Icing & Decorating